 Setting Realistic Goals

-It’s important to set small, achievable goals.
+It’s import essential to small, achievable goals.
 For example, aim to eat one plant-based meal daily for a week.
 Once you’ve accomplished that, gradually increase your plant-based meals.

 Shopping for Plant-Based Ingredients

 When shopping for groceries, focus on whole, unprocessed foods.
 Load your cart with various fruits, vegetables, whole grains, and legumes.
-Avoid overly processed meat substitutes, which can be high in sodium and unhealthy fats.
+Avoid overly processed meat substitutes high in sodium and unhealthy fats.

 A well-rounded plant-based diet provides most essential nutrients, but there are a few key nutrients to pay special attention to: